tvaranka/vulkan_android_example_depth/README.md

 # Vulkan Android depth from stereo image
 An example of using Vulkan for image processing on Android.
-An example for blur (check blur branch) and and depth calculation using Vulkan compute shaders.
+An example for blur (check blur branch) and depth calculation using Vulkan compute shaders.

 Tags: Vulkan, Android, Image processing, GPGPU, Mobile